MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 LinesOfCodeAverage            OverallMetrics     30               60              False
 ```

 So this means that this metric starts to show up in yellow from 30 (lines of code per function) and in red from 60.
-So here, this metric is over twice the "*danger*" threshold !
+This metric is over twice the "*danger*" threshold !
 This needs improvement, a lot of it.

-Also, the *Per Function Information* table tells us which particular function(s) we should focus on to improve the project's overall maintainability.
+The *Per Function Information* table tells us which particular function(s) we should focus on to improve the project's overall maintainability.
 We can see that the most serious offender is `Find-GitHubIssue` with **219 lines of code**.
 Ouch !

 #### Complexity